sklppr/releasenotes/README.md

 ### Adding a custom message

-You can add a custom message to your release notes by providing a variable called `bamboo_Release_Notes`.
+You can add a custom message to your release notes by providing a variable called `bamboo_Release_Notes_Message`.
 This message will appear between heading and issues and can also contain Markdown.

 It’s usually best to define this variable on your build plan.
 You can then use it in a couple of ways: